cs0320/notes/book/src/html-react-playwright/html-react-playwright.md

  -->
 ### Framing the Web App We Want

-I've put a draft of the puzzle in the livecode repository [here](https://github.com/cs0320/class-livecode/tree/main/F23/reactNYT).
+I've put a draft of the puzzle in the live code repository [here](https://github.com/cs0320/class-livecode/tree/main/S24/reactNYT).

-You can find the HTML [here](https://github.com/cs0320/class-livecode/blob/main/S23/reactNYT/public/index.html).
+You can find the HTML [here](https://github.com/cs0320/class-livecode/blob/main/S24/reactNYT/public/index.html).
 There are a couple of new tags in the HTML, but they're just more semantic grouping tags, like `section` etc. We'll focus on the code today.

 One thing is worth noting: the CSS has only two declarations.
 These correspond to the formatting cues assigned to correct and incorrect sequences in the history: